Tables game: Middle East and Central Asia

 Tables games are played widely in the Middle East and Central Asia.
 The most popular is known as Tawlah in Arabic (meaning "table").
 This may represent a shared name origin with the Roman or Byzantine tables games.
 The game is called Takhte Nard in Iran.
-In Israel, many Arabic-speaking countries, it is known as Shesh Besh, which is a rhyming combination shesh, meaning six in Hebrew, Aramaic and Northwest Semitic, and besh, meaning five in Turkish).
+In Israel and many Arabic-speaking countries, it is known as Shesh Besh (pronounced Sheesh Beesh in Arabic), which is a rhyming combination shesh, meaning six in Hebrew, Aramaic and Northwest Semitic, and besh, meaning five in Turkish).
 It is also played by some Kurdish, Persian and Turkish speakers.
 Shesh besh is commonly used to refer to when a player scores a 5 and 6 at the same time on dice.

 The name Nardshir comes from the Persian nard (Wooden block) and shir (lion) referring to the two type of pieces used in play.
 A common legend associates the game with the founder of the Sassanian dynasty, Ardashir I. The oldest known reference to the game is thought to be a passage in the Talmud.

 Mahbusa means "imprisoned".
 Each player begins with 15 counters on his opponent's 24-point.
 If a counter is hit, it is not placed on the bar, but instead, the hitting piece is placed on top, and the point is then controlled by the hitting player.
 The counter which has been hit is 'imprisoned' and cannot be moved until the opponent removes his piece.
 Sometimes, a rule is used that requires a player to bring his first counter around to his home board before moving any others.
 In any case, a rapid advance to one's own home board is desirable, as imprisoning the opponent's counter there is highly advantageous.
 Mahbusa is similar to tapa.

+Tawla 31 (meaning table 31) or Maghribiyya (meaning "Moroccan").
+Similar to Mahbusa, each player begins with 15 counters on the opponent's 24-point.
+However, this game involves neither hitting not pinning.
+Instead, one or more pieces on a point act as a block.
+Moreover, a player must initially advance only one counter to the opponent's 'home board' before being able to move additional pieces.
+Tawla 31 or Maghribiyya is similar to Fevga.

 Many of the early Arabic texts which refer to the game comment on the debate regarding the legality and morality of playing the game.
 This debate was settled by the eighth century when all four Muslim schools of jurisprudence declared the game to be Haraam (forbidden), however the game is still played today in many Arab countries.

 In the modern Middle East, tables games are a common feature of coffeehouses.
 Today they continue to be commonly played in various forms in Iran, Iraq, Lebanon, Egypt, Syria, Jordan and throughout the Arab world.

 A feature of tables play in some Arab countries is that Persian numbers, rather than Arabic ones, are called out by a player announcing his dice rolls.